 Conclusion

 So, is there an apostrophe in Presidents Day?
+And while "President's Day" once accurately reflected the celebration of George Washington's birthday, the modern "Presidents Day," without an apostrophe, has become the widely accepted norm.
 The answer, like the holiday itself, is multifaceted.
-While "President's Day" once accurately reflected the celebration of George Washington's birthday, the modern "Presidents Day," without an apostrophe, has become the widely accepted norm.
-This shift reflects both the holiday's expanded scope and the ongoing evolution of English grammar Worth keeping that in mind..
+This shift reflects both the holiday's expanded scope and the ongoing evolution of English grammar That alone is useful..

 Now that you're armed with the knowledge to work through the Presidents Day apostrophe debate with confidence, go forth and share your holiday plans!
-Let's spread the word and check that everyone can celebrate Presidents Day with grammatical clarity and peace of mind.
+And let's spread the word and check that everyone can celebrate Presidents Day with grammatical clarity and peace of mind.
 And while you're at it, why not share this article with your friends and family to help them unravel the apostrophe conundrum as well?
 What are your thoughts on the Presidents Day apostrophe debate?
 Share your opinion in the comments below!